govau/service-manual/content/standard/9-make-it-accessible/how.md

 ---
 layout: text/textblock
 ---

+### [2]In Discovery stage

-During the [Discovery]() stage you will have developed a good understanding of how your users may access your service.
+During the [Discovery stage](/service-design-delivery-process/discovery-stage/) you will have developed a good understanding of how your users may access your service.
 To make sure everyone will be able to use your service you need to show:

 - the type of environments users may access the service in, including with different browsers and desktop and mobile devices, and when connections are slower and there may be limited data; for example, through user stories
 - diversity in research recruitment and targeted users, including people from different cultural backgrounds and people with disability